top of page

 Then mix the paste with the prepared Chinese cabbage in a bowl.

-Let them ferment in a clean jar at room temperature for 12-24 hours to complete the process, and refrigerate it to slow the fermentation process.
+Let them ferment in clean jars at room temperature for 12-24 hours to complete the process, and refrigerate it to slow the fermentation process.

 In my opinion it tastes the best after 48hours, then starts to taste sour.